skalenetwork/validator-cli/README.md

 Optional arguments:

 -   `--pk-file` - Path to file with private key (only for `software` wallet type)
+-   `--gas-price` - Gas price value in Gwei for transaction (if not specified doubled average network value will be used)
 -   `--yes` - Confirmation flag

 #### Accept all pending delegations

 Accept ALL pending delegations request for the address.
 List with all pending delegations to be accepted will be shown.
 After this user should confirm the operation.

 ```bash